olliebrownlow/bank-tech-test/APPROACH.md

 ### Blog

 I began by implementing the program all in one class.
 On reflection, and due to Separation of Concerns, I believe a program with 3 classes would be more desirable.
-I will therefore endeavor to split the program into Account, Transaction and Statement.
+I therefore endeavored to split the program into Account, Transaction and Statement.
+I did this on a separate branch (this one), and have it fully tested with a coverage of 100%.